When to plant -- Plant your seeds when you receive them for best germination.

 Lighting -- This Impatiens prefers bright shade, or filtered sunlight.
 Avoid prolonged direct sun, unless it's early-morning sun.

-Fertilizing -- For the 6 weeks, feed weekly with a small amount of dilute
+Fertilizing -- The first 6 weeks, feed weekly with a small amount of dilute

 (1/8 strength) liquid fertilizer.